freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-cash-register-project/cash-register.md

 purchaseBtn.click();
 ```

-When the value in `#cash` that the customer has is equal to the `price` of the item, an alert should appear with the text `No change due - customer paid with exact cash`.
+When the value in the `#cash` element is equal to `price`, an alert should appear with the text `No change due - customer paid with exact cash`.

 ```js
 const cashInput = document.getElementById('cash');